amosdudley/weblog/_posts/2021-7-12-Experiments with Desktop ECM.md

 The necessary features for a basic cavity cutting tool are called out in the diagram above.
 I decided to use Blender Suzanne as the cutting shape.
 For electrolyte injection, I added channels through the tool, from a barbed fitting to the middle of the face.
 The channel starts at 4mm in diameter at the fitting and constricts to 2.5mm at each exit hole.

 Originally I had been adding holes to help attach the wire lead going to the PSU.
 Later on, I just started soldering directly to the electroplated copper.

+You can download a few different example tools <a href="https://github.com/amosdudley/weblog/blob/gh-pages/Cavity-Cutter-Mold.stl">here</a> and <a href="https://github.com/amosdudley/weblog/blob/gh-pages/Cavity-Cutter-Monkey.stl">here</a>.

 ## Electroplating Resin